lowRISC/opentitan/hw/ip/hmac/doc/_index.md

 adding 512 to the original message length (to account for the length of the inner_pad_key which is concatenated to the front of the message).

-The result is then fed into the second round in HMAC.
-It firstly calculates the outer secret key then the hash of the first round.
-As the result of the SHA-256 is 256-bit digest, it needs to be padded to fit into 512-bit block size.
+The first round digest is fed into the second round in HMAC.
+The second round computes the hash of the outer secret key and the first round digest.
+As the result of SHA-256 is 256-bits, it must be padded to fit into 512-bit block size.

 ```verilog
     outer_pad_key = {key[255:0], 256'h0} ^ {64{8'h5c}} // big-endian